stfc/dl_py2f-example/README.md

 `$ python3 user_script.py`

+:bulb: For using `DL_PY2F` in your own real project, there are more ways to organise the source package's structure.

 ## Cleaning

 `$ cd example/build`

 `$ make clean`

-There is also a bash script _compile.sh_ containing all the above steps which is ready for executing.
+:bulb: There is also a bash script _compile.sh_ containing all the above steps which is ready for executing.

 # Miscellaneous